 Should you put community service on resumes?
 That term has a negative slant.
 It’s often given as a punishment.
 Call it volunteer experiences on resumes instead.

 - Show volunteer resume items as work experience if they show multiple achievements.
-Also if they prove skills shown in the job ad.
+Also if they prove essential skills shown in the job ad.

 - Put volunteer work on resumes in a volunteer section if it’s minor but you’ve got a lot.
 That is—if it doesn’t prove multiple skills shown in the job ad.